 The Curriculum at Key Stage 5

 In Year 12, the majority of students currently choose 3 subjects from a range of both academic and vocational options.
 All of these subjects are now linear courses with assessment/examination at the end of Year 13.
 We also offer a one year pathway for students as a stepping stone to Sixth Form or further training/employment elsewhere.
-Full details of the Sixth Form courses are in the Sixth Form curriculum area on the school website.
+Full details of the Sixth Form courses available are included in the Subject Overview.